 You would be surprised at the number of horror stories we have heard from clients!
 Those that have had bought “real human hair” extensions from other vendors.

-If you have dyed hair extensions and they became purple, red or pink, it means that the hair is synthetic.
-So, don’t just pick the cheapest extensions, some of these have a mix of real and animal / synthetic hair.
+If you have dyed hair extensions and they became purple, red, or pink, it means that the hair is synthetic.
+So, don’t just pick the cheapest extensions, some of these have a mix of real and animal/synthetic hair.
 Instead, go with a quality supplier.
 For more good hair brands, see the following post.

 Hair toning can still cause hair damage, so please follow the instructions detailed below.

-Despite a popular belief, synthetic hair cannot be dyed or bleached.
-There are more than few reasons for that.
+Despite popular belief, synthetic hair cannot be dyed or bleached.
+There are more than a few reasons for that.
 First, hair dyes are made for real human hair and they simply don’t work on synthetic strands.

-You could either get a weird shade or wrong color afterwards.
+You could either get a weird shade or the wrong color afterward.
 So, don’t even try it.
 If you use bleach on synthetic extensions, there’s a good possibility they would simply melt or change shape.
 That’s because the artificial strands are made from plastic materials.
 In other words, strands can easily melt when they come in contact with heat or strong chemicals like bleach.

-And when you think about it, there’s really no point to change the color of synthetic extensions.
+And when you think about it, there’s no point to change the color of synthetic extensions.
 I mean, they won’t last that long anyway!
 It’s easier to buy a different color set or simply invest in real human hair.

 If you already bought plastic hair extensions and need some help at toning them down, there are few natural solutions available.
 Just don’t expect perfect results.

 Before you jump in and dye or bleach your human hair extensions, read these tips and tricks.
 They will make the whole process easier and safer!
-Not just for your strands, but for yourself.
+Not just for your strands, but yourself.

 Color-Matching Your Hair Shade

-Although some girls want to experiment with two or three tone hair, most women simply want their extensions to be the same shade as their natural strands.
+Although some girls want to experiment with two or three-tone hair, most women simply want their extensions to be the same shade as their natural strands.
 That makes them easier to blend and have a cohesive look.

 That means that you need to dye your natural locks as well!
 At least if you plan on changing the color of the extensions.
 We recommend that you color your real tresses first, and then move on to the extensions.